karahyx/SNV_PrioritizationPipeline/README.md

     <td>The variant is <code>Coding LOF</code> if it
       <ul>
         <li> is coding </li>
-        <li> causes frameshift or point mutations; or its type of sequence overlapped is splicing or exonic splicing </li>
+        <li> causes frameshift or point mutations in the coding sequence; or its type of sequence overlapped is splicing or exonic splicing </li>
       </ul>
       <br>The <code>F_S_DamageType</code> is changed to "LOF" from "NotDmg" when
       <ul>